dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Connection Properties](images/10140-SQLConnectionProperties.png)

-    And replace them with the appropriate values from your **[myresources.txt](myresources.txt)** file.
+    And replace them with the appropriate values from your "**[myresources.txt](./myresources.txt)**" file.
 For example:

     ![Completed SQL Connection Properties](images/10145-CompletedSQLConnectionProperties.png)

     Save and close the **settings.json** file when you are done.

 1. Click on the icon for the "**Explorer**" panel, select the "**SQL Database Scripts\Create SQL Database Objects.sql**" file.
 If this is the first "**.sql**" file you have opened since installing the "**mssql**" extension, you may see some the "**OUTPUT**" panel appear to show the output of the sql tools initialization.
+You may also be prompted to view the release notes, if so you can just click "**Close**":

     ![SQL Tools Initialization](images/10147-SQLToolsInitialization.png)

-1. You may also be prompted to view the release notes, and finally on Windows, you may geta  firewall prompt.
+1. On Windows, you may geta  firewall prompt.
 Make sure to confirm the firewall prompt, and to enable it on all network types:

     ![Windows Firewall Prompt](images/10148-FirewallPrompt.png)